Rohan-cp/the-food-vault/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost (press 'r' to reload if changes not reflected)
+# server with hot reload at localhost (press 'r' to reload if changes not reflected)
 npm start

 # building for production